 All items of PPE acquired that comply with the fixed asset definition must be capitalised in the FAR at cost and be provided for on the capital budget.
-These items will be bar- coded (when moveable).

 11.2 Group / rolled-up assets

 Are assets of a similar nature and usually purchased as a group.
 Group items identified are: